Kenivia/Honing-Forecast/README.md

 - Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)(somewhere = maxroll probably)
 - Fine tuning (+1 -1 when adjusting best_budget)(need to implement in rust)
 - Variance calculation & confidence interval
+- make it so hover points snap to the closest non-zero point
+- fix unlock cost in graph or whereever is wrong cos something is wrong with it, it should have a different shape to the rest
+- make it say busy instaed of nothing to plot
+- fix the x axis what the fuck is going on
+- fix snapping points of interest & hover point(snapping to the correct +0.5 or -0.5 or whatever its supposed to be)

 ### UI

 - Make the percent sign follow the input number?(right now it just trails on the right)
 - show the bottlenecks in a pie chart?
 - mobile dragging?
+- maybe add tabs to switch between different functionalities
+- ctrl z support